SriramS32/Reverse-Neural-Network/README.md

 **Repository** contains
 - CreativeArtColor.java contains the main neural network code that implements the creation of input functionality
 - CreativeArtColor.class is a compiled version of the java file
+- Sample image set of image0.jpg...image3.jpg, combining Starry Night with The Scream with white and black as control backgrounds.
+- weightsColor.txt is a sample weights file, if you would like to run and reverse immediately without training (which takes the longest time)
+The default parameters in the java file are set for these images, with a quarter million inputs per image (300 by 300)

 **Repository** requires
 - A data set composing of images (in the format of image0...imagen)